ttruong834/ttruong834.github.io/100things.md

 81. Go on a blind date.
 82. Act in a movie.
 83. See the Mona Lisa in Louvre.
-84. Shoot an AK-47
+84. Shoot an AK-47.
 85. Drive Route 66.
-86. Drive an F1 vehicle
+86. Drive an F1 vehicle.
-87. Eat at a 3-star Michelin restaurant
+87. Eat at a 3-star Michelin restaurant.
 88. Star a fire without matches.
 89. Watch sunset in the Sahara desert.
 90. Visit The Wizarding World of Harry Potter theme park in Florida.